 We first met Likem last year on the day care unit at Korle Bu Teaching Hospital (KBTH) in Ghana.
 After being diagnosed with a brain tumour, he was immediately referred to KBTH, but his family had to wait weeks to save enough money to pay for his surgery.
 While the doctors at KBTH were thankfully able to remove the tumour before any complications could arise, and while Likem continued to improve post-operation, his treatment was still an enormous financial strain on his family.

-World Child Cancer works in low- and middle-income countries to educate families and doctors alike on how to recognize early warning signs of childhood cancer.
+World Child Cancer works in low- and middle-income countries to educate families and doctors alike on how to recognise early warning signs of childhood cancer.
 Early detection often means early treatment, which can dramatically increase a child’s chances of survival.
-This #ChildhoodCancerAwarenessMonth, your support helps ensure that children like Likem receive accurate diagnoses, quality treatment and care, and the gift of growing up.